tjsiv/tjsiv.github.io/README.md

 ## Game Logic

 ### Player Decisions
 The player can move their character around the canvas map, collecting pellets and fruit while avoiding the roaming ghosts.
+The player can also pause the game to take a break.

 ### Player Movement
 The player can move their character in four directions: up, down, left, and right, using the arrow keys or designated controls.